MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/ctype-class.md

 ### <a name="parameters"></a>Parametreler

+*CharType*<br/>
-*CharType* bir program içindeki karakterleri kodlamak için kullanılan tür.
+ Bir program içindeki karakterleri kodlamak için kullanılan tür.

 ## <a name="remarks"></a>Açıklamalar